lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

              (check-slime-interrupts))
 ```

+In order to install Swank, you need to run `(start-swank)` first, without
+connecting from Slime (before applying the patch).

 The easiest way to apply it seems to patch your `swank.lisp` on the PC, then
 copy it over to android; from our android REPL app, eval (adapting the paths):